Copyright © 1968, 1972, 2004 P.J. Brown, R.D. Eager

 CALL SUB GO TO LABIn this case the

-EXIT FROMstatement should cause a return to the point of call and theRETURN FROMstatement, within a subroutine with an exit label, should cause a return to the point of call plus a suitable offset to skip over theGO TOstatement.
+statement, within a subroutine with an exit label, should cause a return to the point of call plus a suitable offset to skip over theGO TO

-The logic contains only one linkroutine, which is named STKARG.
+The logic contains only one linkroutine, which is named STKARG

 The mechanism of linkroutines is included in L to cater for

-recursion, and STKARG may be regarded as a recursive subroutine.
+may be regarded as a recursive subroutine.

 It has no parameter or exit label and is called by the statement: